Mesoamerican Long Count calendar

 East side of stela C, Quirigua with the mythical creation date of 13 baktuns, 0 katuns, 0 tuns, 0 winals, 0 kins, 4 Ahau 8 Cumku – August 11, 3114 BCE in the proleptic Gregorian calendar.

 The Mesoamerican Long Count calendar is a non-repeating base-20 and base-18 calendar used by pre-Columbian Mesoamerican cultures, most notably the Maya.
 For this reason, it is often known as the Maya Long Count calendar.
 Using a modified vigesimal tally, the Long Count calendar identifies a day by counting the number of days passed since a mythical creation date that corresponds to August 11, 3114 BCE in the proleptic Gregorian calendar.
 (Note: The correlation between the Long Count and Western calendars is calculated according to the one used by a majority of Maya researchers, known as the (modified) GMT or Goodman-Martinez-Thompson correlation.
 An alternate correlation sometimes used puts the starting date two days later.
 August 11, 3114 BCE is a date in the proleptic Gregorian calendar, which is to September 6, −3113 Julian astronomical.)
 The Long Count calendar was widely used on monuments.

 Background

-The two most widely used calendars in pre-Columbian Mesoamerica were the 260-day Tzolkʼin and the 365-day Haabʼ.
-The equivalent Aztec calendars are known in Nahuatl as the Tonalpohualli and Xiuhpohualli, respectively.
+The two most widely used calendars in pre-Columbian Mesoamerica were the 260-day tzolkʼin and the 365-day haabʼ.
+The equivalent Aztec calendars are known in Nahuatl as the tōnalpōhualli and xiuhpōhualli, respectively.

-The combination of a Haabʼ and a Tzolkʼin date identifies a day in a combination which does not occur again for 18,980 days (52 Haabʼ cycles of 365 days equals 73 Tzolkʼin cycles of 260 days, approximately 52 years), a period known as the Calendar Round.
+The combination of a haabʼ and a tzolkʼin date identifies a day in a combination which does not occur again for 18,980 days (52 haabʼ cycles of 365 days equals 73 tzolkʼin cycles of 260 days, approximately 52 years), a period known as the Calendar Round.
 To identify days over periods longer than this, Mesoamericans used the Long Count calendar.